Alex Jones concedes Sandy Hook attack was ‘100% real’

 Jones’ testimony came a day after Heslin and Lewis told the courtroom in Austin, where Jones and his companies are based, that Jones and the false hoax claims he and Infowars pushed made their lives a “living hell” of death threats, online abuse and harassment.

-They led a day of charged testimony Tuesday that included the judge scolding the bombastic Jones for not being truthful with some of what he said under oath.
+They led a day of charged testimony Tuesday that included the judge scolding Jones for not being truthful with some of what he said under oath.

 In a gripping exchange, Lewis spoke directly to Jones, who was sitting about 10 feet away.
 Earlier that day, Jones was on his broadcast program telling his audience that Heslin is “slow” and being manipulated by bad people.